lban2049/tokio/.aigne/doc-smith/docs/api-time.md

 #### Delay

-Reschedules the next tick to be a full `period` from the time `tick()` was last called, effectively shifting the schedule forward.
+Tick at multiples of `period` from when `tick` was last called, rather than from the original start time.
+This effectively resets the interval schedule after a long delay.

 ```text
 Expected ticks: |     1     |     2     |     3     |     4     |     5     |     6     |